ruslanys/telegraff/telegraff-sample/README.md

 }
 ```

-Which let you use Gradle `application` plugin:
+It let you use Gradle `application` plugin:

 ```
 $ ./gradlew build